Resource and land use planning

 Over 140 spatial data layers have been collated to map the unique natural, cultural, environmental, and social land uses for each basin.
 This land inventory comprises seven themes to better understand areas of sensitivity and significance.
 These themes include environmental value, climate change vulnerability, topography, heritage value, social value, infrastructure, and regional significance.

-Most datasets used were authoritative and obtained from state and federal government agencies.
+Most datasets used were authoritative and obtained from state and Australian Government agencies.
 Overlaying this information is a scoring framework.
 The scoring identified locations where the land may be constrained and, therefore, have an impact on the potential for development of onshore conventional gas.

 If land is scored as being highly constrained, this means that: